 Canyon Grove’s Middle School classes are designed to stimulate thinking and develop a strong skill base for the students.
 Based on student interaction and engagement, these courses will strengthen critical thinking, creativity, problem-solving, and productive collaboration, all skills needed in the 21st-century job market.
 They will also build accountability and self-governance to encourage consistency, dependability, and follow-through.
 These classes are all recorded so students who miss the class can view it at a later date.
 Recordings are only shared with enrolled students.
-Sign up for classes.

-Mr. Semendoff is our Middle School mentor.
+Mr. Semendoff is one of our Middle School mentors.
 His role is to guide and support the students as they move from an elementary model to a high school model.
 Our program is about more than just the individual courses your student will take.
 In education, scaffolding means to gradually move students toward greater independence in the learning process.
 Like scaffolding in a construction environment, temporary support is put in place through supportive strategies which are then incrementally removed as they are no longer needed, shifting more responsibility for their own learning process over to the student.
 Our structured curriculum and the relationship with their mentor is intended to gradually build the skills needed for this transition from scaffolding to independence.

 The process of writing does not just utilize a pen or a keyboard.
 Productive writing comes from having something worth sharing and this process includes reading, thinking, discussing… and then writing, more discussion, and ultimately revising and improving your writing.
 Therefore, learning to write is best accomplished within a group setting, not in a vacuum.
 Ideally, language arts skills are best learned with familiar and engaging content and in the context of stories.